 If you have trouble focusing or feel more forgetful than usual, it may be due to brain fog.
 At South Valley Neurology, the expert team has years of experience diagnosing and treating brain fog with safe and effective means.
-For pediatric care, call the office in San Jose, California.
-For adults and older children, call the office in Morgan Hill, California.
+To schedule an appointment, please call our office number 669-207-0046.

 Brain fog isn’t a medical condition, but it can be a symptom of a potentially serious issue.
 It’s a type of cognitive dysfunction characterized by memory problems, poor concentration, or the inability to focus.